A FLOCK OF SEAGULLS were one of the most heavily rotated acts on MTV after it first started broadcasting in 1981.

 My first synth was a Korg MS-10, a brilliant little synth.
 I shoved it through a Clone Theory box and got some deep gritty chorus sounds from it.
 It was only monophonic, the second was a Korg Delta because it was polyphonic.
 I “played“ synths because it was easier than guitar and just seemed kinda exiting at the time.

-Which was your favourite synth and why?
+Which was your favourite synth?

 I don’t really have a fave synth these days, the Jupiter 8 was good, the Fantom X6 is great and the new crop of synths that are out now all sound great.
 Not such a big fan of Moog or Yamaha but that might be because I’ve never really sat with one.
 My favourite soft synth is Hybrid!!
 Love it!